Easy High-Fiber Breakfast Ideas for Athletes

 Also keep in mind that the edible seeds of fruit (raspberries, kiwis) as well as skin of produce (apples, pears, peaches, potatoes) contain fiber.
 Thus, when looking to increase fiber intake you are better off eating the whole form.

-Ideas for adding fruits and vegetables to your morning meal include:
+Below are ideas for adding fruits and vegetables to your morning meal.

 Avocados